tuffff/tuffff-cards/README.md

 - `{iconname}` will result in an image with the css-class `icon` and the first file from the `/icons` folder in the format `iconname.anything`.
 If no file is found, `iconname` will just show up (and a warning appears in your terminal).
 - `{{imagename}}` will do the same, but with the css-class `image` and from the folder `/images`.

-There are some special header names that get additional handling in addition to being available in the template:
+There are two special header names that get additional handling in addition to being available in the template:
 - `Copies` means the content is parsed as a number and the card in this line is added that many times.
 - `Deck` splits one file in multiple decks, of course each using the same template.